kobiba007/nasa_api_monitor/README.md

 ### Additional Instructions

-- Replace `YOUR_API_KEY` in the Prometheus configuration with your actual NASA API key.
+- Replace `YOUR_API_KEY` in the Prometheus configuration with your  NASA API key.
 - Ensure that email notifications are configured with your email credentials in Alertmanager.
 - Adjust the monitoring and alerting rules as needed for your specific use case.